 The program is anchored in critical management studies, deep learning and complexity theory.
 Through personal system-two reflections, participants develop their own evolving strategies for self-leadership, leadership and navigation in complex contexts.
 Our focus lays on developing personal strategies through testing, challenging, learning and iterating, aligned with where you are in your life, the people you work with and the context in which you operate.

 The Future Leaders program uses methods adjusted to fit a flexible mindset and way of life.
 In Future Leaders we view leadership as a lifelong process of constant development and learning.
 All processes have a long term mentality, how you choose to act today will determine what impact you will have on the future.

 The program is founded on physical gatherings.
 Each gathering lasts for 2 whole days, and consists of different tasks, presentations, exercises and challenges.

 New theory, perspectives and topics are introduced in each gathering.
 Key content is processed through individual and group reflection, and further broken down into practical goals and commitments, taken on by the individual

 Training and Practice

 The pioneers are facilitators of the program.
-They operate groups of six participants each, and are important role-models and mentors.
-The pioneers have participated in the program at least once before and are trained and recruited through a special pioneer-program.
+They are responsible for groups of six participants each, and are important role-models and mentors.
+The pioneers have participated in the program at least once before and are following their own learning program during the year.

 Collaborative learning in groups